tmarfil/nginx_on_ecs_fargate/README.md

 #### 3.1 Create and store ECDSA certificate and key as AWS secret

-Before we create the ECS Fargate Service, we need to generate an ECDSA certificate and key, and store them in AWS Secrets Manager.
+Before we create the ECS Service, we need to generate an ECDSA certificate and key, and store them in AWS Secrets Manager.
 This secret will be used by the `fetch_and_setup_tls.sh` script in our container.

 ```bash
 # Generate the private key: